0x00null/tb_mounts/README.md

 **Side holes too small for your pins?** You can drill the holes out a little - but not too much!
 The pin should fit snugly and not move around on it's own.
 Add a blob of glue to each end to make sure everything is held securely.

-## Customising the mount
+## Modifying the mount
 The mount is defined in an OpenSCAD file as a series of modules used to create the various parts of the mount.
 These all get combined together then the holes for the locking pins are 'drilled' through the final volume.

+Which Stem or Connection Block is created depends on the value of one or two variables.

 ### Setting up your enviromment
-You'll need to set up a few things to produce a custom .stl file:
+You'll need to set up a few things to produce a custom `.stl` file:
 1. Install OpenSCAD from [openscad.org](https://openscad.org)
+1. (optional unless you're running a build) Ensure openscad is on your path
 1. Install the Belfry OpenScad Library (used for threads) from [their github repo](https://github.com/revarbat/BOSL#installation)
 1. Open mount.scad from the 'openscad' folder in this repo

+### Building
+If you want to perform a local build of all stems and connection blocks, run `node build.js`.
+You'll get a collection of Stem and Connection Block `.stl` files in the `output` folder, oriented for printing.

+If you only want to generate a single model or two, open `mount.scad` from the `openscad` folder and start hacking.

 ### Output Settings
 Key settings are at the top of the file: